Munn v. Illinois: Background

-Judgment
+Supreme Court

 The Supreme Court decided the appeal in 1877.
 Chief Justice Morrison Waite spoke for the majority, which affirmed the constitutionality of state regulation extending to private industries that affect public interests.
 Because grain storage facilities were devoted to public use, their rates were subject to public regulation.
 He specified that any such regulation by the state government would not be in violation of the due process clause of the Fourteenth Amendment.
 Chief Justice Waite declared that even if Congress alone is granted control over interstate commerce, a state could take action in the public interest without impairing that federal control.